This is part 1 of an 8 part series. Feed back, personal experiences are welcome in the comments. Guest Post submissions are also welcomed.

 ❤️ A Personal Note

 I still have my brother.
 But I worry about how long I’ll get to say that.
+Although I seldom talk to him, I do care and I want him to be around to spoil his great-grandchildren.

 A few times I talked to him about quitting, or at least cutting down and a few times he did try.
 But the habit and the addition – like many drugs, will pull a person back in.